Emily M. Becker-Haimes, PhD

 The Resource for Exposures for Anxiety Disordered Youth (READY) Toolkit

 The READY toolkit is a compendium of resources for practicing clinicians to support their delivery of exposure-based techniques to clinicians.
 The READY toolkit provides an overview of the rationale, theory for, and effective delivery of exposures.
 It highlights some of the nuances, common pitfalls, and things to avoid in the delivery of exposure therapy.
 Most critically, the toolkit provides an array of exposure options (“challenge cards”) for the most common anxiety presentations in youth.
 We know that ongoing consultation with an expert in youth anxiety treatment to design tailored exposures for individual youth is not always feasible.
 The READY toolkit is designed to stimulate ideas for additional exposure options that are best suited for a specific child or teenager.
 Our team continues to refine and develop content for the READY toolkit and evaluate its acceptability, feasibility, and impact on supporting clinicians to deliver exposure therapy to youth who may benefit.
+The READY toolkit can be accessed for free at www.bravepracticeforkids.com.

 Role: Principal Investigator